Bill seeks to cap annual rent increases for leased nursing home properties

 "We're all for paying reasonable rates — I get it about related transaction parties and concerns about that — but, if we had cost reports, we could determine what's a reasonable rate," Indyk said.

+HAMILTON TOWNSHIP — Laurie Zaleski was in the middle of her morning routine feeding her anim…

-Assemblywoman DeAnne DeFuccio, R-Bergen, Passaic, did not vote, and both Assemblywomen Bethanne McCarthy Patrick, R-Cumberland, Gloucester, Salem, and Nancy Munoz, R-Morris, Somerset, Union, abstained, according to the Legislature's website.
+Assemblywoman DeAnne DeFuccio, R-Bergen, Passaic, did not vote, and Assemblywomen Bethanne McCarthy Patrick, R-Salem, Gloucester, Cumberland, and Nancy Munoz, R-Morris, Somerset, Union, abstained, according to the Legislature's website.

-Assemblyman Brian Rumpf, R-Atlantic, Burlington, Ocean, was the sole Committee member to vote 'no' on the legislation.
+Assemblyman Brian Rumpf, R-Ocean, Burlington, Atlantic, was the sole committee member to vote against the legislation.

-Rumpf, like Indyk, feels New Jersey reissuing a mandate for cost reports would be the best way to address the issue, adding that he doesn't believe government should have as much of a role in determining rental payments for nursing home.
+Rumpf, like Indyk, feels New Jersey reissuing a mandate for cost reports would be the best way to address the issue, adding he doesn't believe government should have as much of a role in determining rental payments for nursing homes.

 "I think that's a better way to go," Rumpf said of cost reports.
-"If it's determined if not enough money is being put in to property improvements or not enough money is being put into staffing, or whatever the proponent might be, there would be the opportunity for corrective action to be suggested or imposed by the Department of Health."
+"If it's determined not enough money is being put into property improvements or not enough money is being put into staffing, or whatever the proponent might be, there would be the opportunity for corrective action to be suggested or imposed by the Department of Health."

 Rumpf also said the bill didn't explain the circumstances as to why the threshold was set at 4%.